Juan-Jones/blogsphere/content/blog/find-freelance-websites.md

 ## Best Freelance Websites Online

 The surge in remote work culture has spurred the proliferation of freelance websites, offering a diverse array of platforms catering to varied skills and industries.
-These platforms have become the cornerstone for both freelancers searching to [real ways to make money online](/blog/ways-to-make-money-online) and businesses scouting for specialized talent.
+These platforms have become the cornerstone for both freelancers and businesses scouting for specialized talent.
 In this digital age, navigating the labyrinth of freelance websites becomes crucial in determining the best fit for one's professional aspirations.
 Let's embark on a journey to uncover the crème de la crème among these platforms:

 - BloggingPro Job Board: Focused on blogging and content creation, BloggingPro lists freelance writing opportunities.
 Here, on-demand workers can find updated job boards that post freelance writing jobs and blog writing jobs.
-- Clearvoice: You can expand your network with Clearvoice quickly.
+- Clearvoice.com: You can expand your network with Clearvoice quickly.
 Being that this company partner with top brands nationwide, it's easy to grow!
 - At Creativecircle you can find full-time jobs, short-term assignments, or projects.
 However, you must fill out an application to qualify.
-- FlexJobs: Known for remote and flexible job opportunities, FlexJobs includes freelance listings in various fields.
+- FlexJobs.com: Known for remote and flexible job opportunities, FlexJobs includes freelance listings in various fields.
 FlexJobs.com is the most popular gig economy platform.
-- Medium: An open publishing platform where readers and content creators can bond through publications.
+- Medium.com: An open publishing platform where readers and content creators can bond through publications.
 In addition, writers can earn revenue from their content.
 The more time people spend reading your content, the more money you make.
 - Great Escape Publishing: They take pride in being an online community, not just a business.
 Here publishers can get paid; travel writer, photographer, or blogger.
-- Ndash: A crowd-sourcing marketplace that has enabled thousands of writers to earn additional income.
+- Ndash.com: A crowd-sourcing marketplace that has enabled thousands of writers to earn additional income.
-- PeoplePerHour: Specializing in web projects and creative endeavors, PeoplePerHour allows freelancers to offer services and hourly packages.
+- PeoplePerHour.com: Specializing in web projects and creative endeavors, PeoplePerHour allows freelancers to offer services and hourly packages.

 ### Upwork

 {{< image src="images/post/upwork.jpg" caption="Upwork" alt="Upwork" height="493" width="1024" position="center" command="fill" option="q100" class="img-fluid" title="Upwork" webp="false" >}}

-To begin with, [Upwork](https://www.upwork.com){:rel="nofollow"} is the _top freelance platform_ online in my opinion.
+To begin with, [Upwork.com] is the _top freelance platform_ online in my opinion.
 It stands as a leader within its specific market, annually generating an estimated revenue surpassing $1 billion.
 Facilitating over three million jobs for a clientele of 5 million registered customers, its trajectory has seen remarkable evolution, solidifying its status as a dominant force since its inception in 1998.
 Originally known as Elance, the company underwent a series of rebranding and mergers.
 It transitioned to oDesk in 2003 and subsequently became oDesk-Elance a decade later in 2013.
 Finally, in 2015, the company reemerged under the brand name Upwork.

 ### Fiverr

 Following closely is Fiverr, celebrated for its unique gig-based model.
 Fiverr offers a platform where freelancers can showcase their specific services, known as "gigs," allowing clients to easily browse and engage with the exact skills they require There are several opportunities including graphic designing, logos, games, posters, flyers, business cards, postcards, social media, and many others.
 One of the most beneficial aspects of Fiverr is there are lots of businesses and gurus who use {{< cloakedlink "Fiverr's" "https://go.fiverr.com/visit/?bta=194809&brand=fiverraffiliates" "Recommends Fiverr" >}} services.
-As a result, as an independent contractor you can name your price and get paid fair value.
+As a result, not only can you [make money on Fiverr](/blog/how-to-make-money-on-fiverr), but as an independent contractor you can name your price and get paid fair value.

 ### Contently